The 2026 Super Bowl Ads

 Both showed up for free.

-When your market describes your product in their words, that's better copy than anything you'll write at your desk.
-Pull those words out, turn them into creative, and it sounds like your customer wrote it.
+When your ideal market and customers describe your product in their words, that's better copy than anything you'll write at your desk.

 Because they kind of did.